Field Guide

 3. Then fix Pipeline (prove the value)

-You do not need to fix everything.
+You don't need to fix everything.
 Pick one thing.
 Do it this week.

 If People Tax is highest